r03921081/Memo/README.md

 # Order Components
+- Vue toy project.
-- Provide a components for listing orders.
+- Provides components for creating and listing orders.

 ## Basic funtions
-For now, you have some features to use
+Currently you have some features to use.
 1. Two labels can be selected: input, textarea
 2. Sorting columns
 3. Add, edit and delete orders.